Interview: Ljubov Dzuzhynska

 What would you want to be remembered for?

 I don’t really want to be remembered.
-That’s why I don’t usually do interviews, but as I have so many good memories about Kiev, I am doing this interview.
+That’s why I don’t usually do interviews, but as I have so many good memories about Kyiv, I am doing this interview.

 What do you think the next stage of your life will be like?